WordPress/openverse/documentation/projects/proposals/python_packaging/20240412-implementation_plan_switching_to_a_new_python_package_manager.md

 ### Conclusions

-Poetry is the only one that does not have a deal-breaker for us.
-Hence it was selected as the next package manager of choice.

-Regarding PEP non-compliance, the maintainers have confirmed that PEP 621 will be supported in v2.x.
-As for only supporting one build backend, that backend is capable enough for us and does what we need in terms of building libraries.
+We have opted to use PDM because of its compliance with various PEP standards, as well as its support for caches.
+It will support us to build Python libraries as well as applications.

-Also, both PDM and Rye are currently actively developed.
-If their respective deal-breakers are resolved, they can be re-considered in the future.
-I have good hopes for Rye to be a strong contender in the future.
+I have good hopes for Rye to be a strong contender in the future once it is mature and popular enough to be taken seriously.
+If Poetry manages to become PEP compliant and faster, it may be considered in the future too.

 ## Step-by-step plan